Constitutional Right to Effective Defense Counsel

 US Supreme Court to decide a case regarding ineffective assistance of counsel

 The United States Supreme Court started its new term on October 5, 2015.
-On that date it agreed to decide the case of Maryland v Kulbicki.
+On that date, it agreed to decide the case of Maryland v Kulbicki, a case dealing with the issue of “ineffective assistance of counsel.”
 In that case, Mr. Kulbicki was convicted of a 1995 murder.
-Mr. Kulbicki appealed claiming his attorneys were ineffective.
-The basis for that claim was a test that was commonly used at that time that determined similarities in bullets to the extent that the bullets likely came from the same package.
-This test was known as the Comparative Bullet Lead Analysis (CBLA).
+Mr. Kulbicki appealed, claiming his attorneys were ineffective.
+The basis for that claim was a test commonly used that determined similarities in bullets to the extent that the bullets likely came from the same package.
+This test was known as the Comparative Bullet Lead Analysis (C.B.L.A.).
 The report from the ballistics expert was available, but Mr. Kulicki’s counsel did not attempt to get a copy of it.

-By the time the appeal was heard in 2006, the CBLA test was no longer commonly used and was disfavored by most courts.
-The Maryland Court of Appeals decided that the defense attorney should gotten the report and spotted the flaws in the test and used those flaws to cast doubt on the test during his cross-examination.
+By the time Court heard the appeal in 2006, the C.B.L.A. test was no longer commonly used and was disfavored by most courts.
+The Maryland Court of Appeals decided that the defense attorney should have gotten the report, spotted the test’s flaws, and used those flaws to cast doubt on the test during his cross-examination.

-The United States Supreme Court determined that there was no way that defense counsel could have foreseen that a test that was commonly used when this case was tried would be disfavored 11 years later.
-The Maryland Court of Appeals was wrong because to decide otherwise would be to expect perfect representation by defense counsel and that is a standard that is unreachable.
+The United States Supreme Court determined that there was no way that defense counsel could have foreseen that a test that was commonly used would be disfavored 11 years later.
+The Maryland Court of Appeals was wrong because to decide otherwise would be to expect perfect representation by defense counsel, which is an unreachable standard.

-The United States Supreme Court will hear oral arguments on this case sometime during its term which ends in the Spring of 2016.
+The United States Supreme Court will hear oral arguments on this case sometime during its term, ending in the Spring of 2016.